-This epic double century traverses about 16,000 of vertical gain from Agoura Hills through Malibu to Camarillo and back via world famous Mulholland Highway and much more.
+This epic double century traverses about 18,000 of vertical gain from Agoura Hills through Malibu to Camarillo and back via world famous Mulholland Highway and much more.

 A ride to remember!
 One of the toughest double century events in California.

 This double is held in conjunction with Stage #1 of the King of the Mountains Century Challenge

 and is then brevet-style for the 2nd half.